JacekBialek/PriceIndices/README.md

 ***2) dataCOICOP***

 The second one, **dataCOICOP**, is a collection of artificial scanner data on the sale of tomatoes, fruit juices, low fat milk, full fat milk, sugar, chocolate, yoghurt, coffee, eggs and salt in the period from December 2018 to October 2020.
 It is a data frame with 8 columns and 96600 rows.
-The used variables are as follows: *time* - dates of transactions (Year-Month-Day); *prices* - prices of sold products (PLN); *quantities* - quantities of sold products (litres); *prodID* - unique product codes obtained after product matching (data set contains 331 different prodIDs); *retID* - unique codes identifying outlets/retailer sale points (data set contains 10 different retIDs); *description* - descriptions of sold products (data set contains 12 different product descriptions), *unit* - sales units, e.g. 'kg', 'ml', etc.; *coicop* - identifiers of COICOP groups (10 groups).
+The used variables are as follows: *time* - dates of transactions (Year-Month-Day); *prices* - prices of sold products (PLN); *quantities* - quantities of sold products (liters); *prodID* - unique product codes obtained after product matching (data set contains 331 different prodIDs); *retID* - unique codes identifying outlets/retailer sale points (data set contains 10 different retIDs); *description* - descriptions of sold products (data set contains 12 different product descriptions), *unit* - sales units, e.g. 'kg', 'ml', etc.; *coicop* - identifiers of COICOP groups (10 groups).
 Please note that this data set can serve as a training or testing set in product classification using machine learning methods (see the functions: **model\_classification** and **data\_classifying**).

 ***3) milk***